 Jesus Let Thy Pitying Eye – Hymn Lyric

 “Jesus Let Thy Pitying Eye” is a hymn that explores the themes of repentance and redemption.
-It reminds us that even in our moments of doubt and faithlessness, Jesus offers his boundless love and .
-Through heartfelt pleas and powerful imagery, the hymn invites us to turn back to Jesus, seek his forgiveness, and experience the transformative power of a contrite heart.
+It reminds us that even in our moments of doubt and faithlessness, Jesus offers his and forgiveness.
+Through heartfelt pleas and powerful imagery, the hymn invites us to turn back to Jesus, seek his forgiveness, and experience the transformative power of a contrite .

 Jesus Let Thy Pitying Eye – Hymn Lyric